Account

 Do tax-exempt nonprofit organizations have to file taxes?

-Most nonprofit organizations are required to file a federal tax return each year, but some, such as churches, schools and governmental agencies, are not.
+Most nonprofit organizations are required to file a federal tax return each year, but some, such as churches, schools, and governmental agencies, are not.
 The IRS provides a list of the types of nonprofits that are not required to file federal tax returns.

 When does a nonprofit have to pay income taxes?

 Generally, a nonprofit organization pays federal income tax only when it receives Unrelated Business Taxable Income (UBTI).
-The UBTI rules typically apply when a nonprofit organization earns income that is not related to the organization's tax-exempt purpose.
-Anytime a nonprofit does activities that are not related to its tax-exempt purpose, it is a good idea to consider if any related income is UBTI.
-It is also important to know that if the UBTI is excessive, the nonprofit may lose its tax-exempt status.
-UBTI taxes are paid on a separate tax form that is included with the nonprofit's regularly filed tax form.
+The UBTI rules typically apply when a nonprofit organization earns income that is not related to the organization’s tax-exempt purpose.
+Anytime a nonprofit does activities that are not related to its tax-exempt purpose, it is a good idea to consider whether any related income is UBTI.

 What are some typical tax deductions nonprofits take?